Published Survey

 No

 The University of Mississippi School of Pharmacy participates in the AACP Cooperative Admissions Guidelines.
-The University of Mississippi School of Pharmacy requires a non-refundable $200 holding deposit upon provisional admission prior to March 1.
-After March 1, a second non-refundable seat deposit of $300 is required.
+The University of Mississippi School of Pharmacy requires a non-refundable $200 holding seat deposit upon provisional admission.
+A second non-refundable seat deposit of $300 is required upon final admission.
 Upon matriculation to the program, the seat deposit will be applied to the first semester fees.

 Yes